November 15, 2018

 Part of that path is that comedian Kurtis Matthews.
 I have not had him on the podcast yet, but I am going to.
 It’s my new goal.
 However, I was in NYC last week and Kurtis put me in touch with another comic he works with, Ross Bennett.

 Ross Bennett was a cadet at West-point Academy when he quit to become a stand up.
-He moved to Los Angels in the 80’s, quit drinking in ’87, and had done SO MUCH since!
+He moved to Los Angels in the 80’s, quit drinking in ’87, and has done so much since!
 He taught me a lot.
 This episode is full of quotes!
 We met at a recording studio in New York, so you can hear lots of activity in the background, but I think it just adds to the New York feel.
 Plus, I can’t afford a studio…

 I hope you enjoy it.
 Here is my conversation with Ross Bennett.

-If you like the podcast, please consider signing up to The Patreon.
+If you like the podcast, please consider signing up to my Patreon.
 Your donation helps with the operating cost and is the easiest way to say, “thanks for making this!”